Latest update: 10 February, 2026

 Disruptions in processes

 “How does AI governance affect our existing processes?
 Are there going to be a lot of disruptions?
 What are the consequences going to be?”
 If you don't know what to expect, fear of operational disruptions and how to ensure a smooth transition is well explained.
-So you will need to understand the potential impact of AI laws and regulations on the processes present in your organization and your process management in general.
+So you will need to understand the potential impact of AI laws and regulations on the processes present in your organization and your process management in general in general.
 Then you can see where possible bottlenecks are and work out an appropriate solution for them.

 Complexity and changeability of AI